Trump's comments about anthem, Curry inflame sports stars | KitchenerPost.ca

 On Saturday, Trump echoed his stance.

-"If a player wants the privilege of making millions of dollars in the NFL, or other leagues, he or she should not be allowed to disrespect our Great American Flag (or Country) and should stand for the National Anthem," Trump wrote in an afternoon pair of tweets.
+"If a player wants the privilege of making millions of dollars in the NFL, or other leagues, he or she should not be allowed to disrespect our Great American Flag (or Country) and should stand for the National Anthem," Trump tweeted.
 "If not, YOU'RE FIRED.
 Find something else to do!"

-Plenty of other current and former stars from across sports weighed in Saturday.
+Trump has enjoyed strong support from NFL owners, with at least seven of them donating $1 million each to Trump's inaugural committee.
+They include New England Patriots owner Bob Kraft, who Trump considers a friend.

+NFL Commissioner Roger Goodell strongly backed the players and criticized Trump for "an unfortunate lack of respect for the NFL" while several team owners issued similar statements.
+New York Giants owners John Mara and Steve Tisch said the comments were inappropriate and offensive.
+Miami Dolphins owner Stephen Ross, who has supported the players who have knelt, said the country "needs unifying leadership right now, not more divisiveness," and San Francisco 49ers CEO Jed York ripped Trump's comments as "callous."

 "No man or woman should ever have to choose a job that forces them to surrender their rights," DeMaurice Smith, the NFL Players Association executive director, said Saturday.
 "No worker nor any athlete, professional or not, should be forced to become less than human when it comes to protecting their basic health and safety."

-Trump has met with some teams already in his first year in office.
+Trump has met with some championship teams already in his first year in office.

 Clemson visited the White House this year after winning the College Football Playoff, some members of the New England Patriots went after the Super Bowl victory and the Chicago Cubs went to the Oval Office in June to commemorate their World Series title.
 The Cubs also had the larger and more traditional visit with President Barack Obama in January, four days before the Trump inauguration.

 North Carolina, the reigning NCAA men's basketball champion, said Saturday it will not visit the White House this season.
-The Tar Heels said scheduling conflicts were the lone reason.
+The Tar Heels cited scheduling conflicts.

+Rep. Al Green, D-Texas, said Trump has "taken indecency to a new low."

+"I think that the president has forgotten that he is the standard bearer for our country, that little boys and little girls look up to the president," he said.
+"Little boys and little girls want to be like the president.
+They want to talk like the president.
+I think that the president has insulted the American people with this low level of verbiage."

 By Catherine Lucey And Tim Reynolds, The Associated Press

-SOMERSET, N.J. — President Donald Trump doubled down on denouncing protests by NFL players and rescinded NBA star Stephen Curry's White House invitation on Saturday, a series of tweets that quickly inflamed football and basketball stars and even prompted LeBron James to call the president a "bum."
+SOMERSET, N.J. — President Donald Trump denounced protests by NFL players and rescinded a White House invitation for NBA champion Stephen Curry in a two-day rant that targeted top professional athletes and brought swift condemnation from league executives and star players alike on Saturday.

+Wading into thorny issues of race and politics, Trump's comments in a Friday night speech and a series of Saturday tweets drew sharp responses from some of the nation's top athletes, with LeBron James calling the president a "bum."

-Trump started by announcing that Curry, the immensely popular two-time MVP for the Golden State Warriors, would not be welcome at the White House for the commemorative visit traditionally made by championship teams.
-Later, Trump reiterated what he said at a rally in Alabama the previous night that NFL players who kneel for the national anthem should be fired.
+Trump started by announcing that Curry, the immensely popular two-time MVP for the Golden State Warriors, would not be welcome at the White House for the commemorative visit traditionally made by championship teams after Curry indicated he didn't want to come.
+Later, Trump reiterated what he said at a rally in Alabama the previous night — that NFL players who kneel for the national anthem should be fired.

-Curry had said he did not want to go to the White House anyway, but the Warriors had not made a collective decision before Saturday.
+Curry had said he did not want to go anyway, but the Warriors had not made a collective decision before Saturday — and had planned to discuss it in the morning before the president's tweet, to which coach Steve Kerr said : "Not surprised.
+He was going to break up with us before we could break up with him."

 "U bum @StephenCurry30 already said he ain't going!"
 James tweeted in a clear message to the president — a post that Twitter officials said was quickly shared many more times than any other he's sent.
 "So therefore ain't no invite.
 Going to White House was a great honour until you showed up!"